MicrosoftDocs/customer-insights/ci-docs/sentiment-analysis.md

 ---
-title: "Sentiment analysis for customer feedback"
+title: "Analyze sentiment for customer feedback (preview)"
 description: "Learn how to use a sentiment analysis model on customer feedback in Dynamics 365 Customer Insights." ms.date: 12/23/2021